 What are good substitutions for oil in Italian dressings and sauces?

 Answer: In oil‑free Italian dressings and sauces, creamy elements like pureed beans, nuts, or avocados.
-Aquafaba can replace oil for texture.
-Vinegars, citrus juice, herbs, and spices boost flavors.
+Aquafaba can replace oil for texture while vinegar, citrus juice, herbs, and spices bring everything to life.
 These swaps keep dressings rich and savory without added fats.

 1. It Tastes Flat